 6. Instructions for Coaches

 Make sure your team is testing the right things.
 Teams tend to focus on ease of use issues and forget about the general problem / solution fit or if their customers see value in their offering.
+When you have the feeling that your team is having a hard time to focus on the most important hypotheses, you could ask them whether they would invest their own money based on the results of their experiments.
+If not, they should redesign experiments on which they can rely on.

 7. Level of Reality & Customer Investments